ajeebkp23/https-github.com-jbergantine-django-newproj-template-doc/Development-Guidelines.md

 ## Development

 The Interactive Producer will be doing a code review of any code you create.
-Framiliarize yourself with [the go-live checklist](https://bitbucket.org/mercurycsc/web-process/src/master/3_Go_Live_Checklist.md).
+Framiliarize yourself with [the go-live checklist](https://github.com/jbergantine/django-newproj-template/wiki/Go-Live-Checklist).

 ## Git

-The MercuryCSC Git workflow follows the [Feature Branch Workflow](http://www.atlassian.com/git/workflows#!workflow-feature-branch).
+Git workflow follows the [Feature Branch Workflow](http://www.atlassian.com/git/workflows#!workflow-feature-branch).

 ## Feature Branches